Understanding the Appraisal Process

-It's likely you are familiar with the parties taking part in the transaction.
-The real estate agent is the most known entity in the exchange.
-Then, the lender provides the financial capital needed to bankroll the exchange.
-And ensuring all aspects of the sale are completed and that the title is clear to pass to the buyer from the seller is the title company.
+Most of the participants are quite familiar.
+The real estate agent is the most recognizable face in the transaction.
+Next, the lender provides the financial capital needed to finance the deal.
+And ensuring all details of the sale are completed and that a clear title passes from the seller to the buyer is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party is responsible for making sure the property is worth the amount being paid?
+So, what party makes sure the real estate is worth the purchase price?
 In comes the appraiser.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from M Davies Appraisal LLC will ensure, you as an interested party, are informed.

-To ascertain an accurate status of the property, it's our responsibility to first complete a thorough inspection.
-We must see features first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly are present and are in the condition a typical person would expect them to be.
-The inspection often includes a sketch of the property, ensuring the square footage is correct and conveying the layout of the property.
-Most importantly, we identify any obvious features - or defects - that would affect the value of the property.
+To determine the true status of the property, it's our responsibility to first conduct a thorough inspection.
+We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are there and are in the condition a typical buyer would expect them to be.
+To ensure the stated size of the property has not been misrepresented and document the layout of the property, the inspection often entails creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the property.

-Here, the appraiser analyzes information on local building costs, the cost of labor and other factors to figure out how much it would cost to replace the property being appraised.
-This value usually sets the maximum on what a property would sell for.
-The cost approach is also the least used method.
+Here, the appraiser analyzes information on local building costs, the cost of labor and other factors to derive how much it would cost to replace the property being appraised.
+This estimate often sets the upper limit on what a property would sell for.
+It's also the least used method.

 Paired Sales Analysis

-Appraisers become very familiar with the subdivisions in which they work.
-They innately understand the value of specific features to the homeowners of that area.
-Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the real estate being appraised.
-By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject property.
+Appraisers get to know the communities in which they work.
+They innately understand the value of specific features to the people of that area.
+Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the subject in question.
+Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject property.

-An opinion of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-At M Davies Appraisal LLC, we are an authority when it comes to knowing the worth of real estate features in Steamboat Springs and Routt County neighborhoods.
-The sales comparison approach to value is typically given the most importance when an appraisal is for a real estate sale.
+After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+At M Davies Appraisal LLC, we are experts when it comes to knowing the value of particular items in Steamboat Springs and Routt County neighborhoods.
+The sales comparison approach to value is usually awarded the most weight when an appraisal is for a real estate exchange.

 Valuation Using the Income Approach

-A third way of valuing approach to value is sometimes employed when a neighborhood has a reasonable number of renter occupied properties.
-In this case, the amount of revenue the real estate generates is taken into consideration along with other rents in the area for comparable properties to give an indicator of the current value.
+In the case of income producing properties - rental houses for example - the appraiser may use a third way of valuing a property.
+In this situation, the amount of income the real estate yields is taken into consideration along with income produced by neighboring properties to give an indicator of the current value.

 Today's Rates